unt-libraries/django-name/docs/models.rst

 - `Other`

 Identifiers
-''''''''''''''
+'''''''''''
-The Identifier contains an type, (see `Identifier Type`), and value which is often represented as a permalink.
+The Identifier contains an type, (see :ref:`identifier-type-model-ref`), and value which is often represented as a permalink.
 For instance, the link to the person's Twitter profile would be an Identifier.

 Notes
-''''''
+'''''
 Additional notes regarding the person or the Name record.

 Notes can be any of the following type: